rushrunsave/rushrunsave.github.io/_posts/2016-01-03-introduction.md

 permalink: first
 ---

->Follow your bliss and the universe will open doors where there were only walls.
+>*Follow your bliss and the universe will open doors where there were only walls.*
->*Joseph Campbell*